Spring Into Poetry

 Judging

-Overseeing the judging process will be library staff and volunteers.
+Library staff oversee the judging process.
 To understand what the judges will be looking for, you can view the detailed judging rubric.
-Winners will be announced by June 1.
+Winners will be announced in June.

 Questions?